Reed Alexander: Career

 Alexander obtained his undergraduate degree in media studies and broadcast journalism from New York University.
 As of 2020, he had graduated with his master's of science in journalism at Columbia University.
-He is currently a financial news reporter at Insider Inc. Starting in 2022, Alexander started a new position as a Lecturer for Journalism Studies at the University of Miami.
+He is currently an entertainment reporter (and previously, a Wall Street reporter) at Insider Inc. Starting in 2022, Alexander started a new position as a Lecturer for Journalism Studies at the University of Miami.